Pravallika739/Connect/README.md

 # Connect
-Startup Incubator and Accelerator App
+Startup Incubator and Accelerator App for aspiring entreprenuers